Sylt-Shuttle mit Auto-Anhängern fährt mit Biokraftstoff | © DB AG/ Faruk Hosseini

 The Bahnbau Group's fleet of rail vehicles is approved for refueling with HVO.

-Biofuel is also used in some of DB's long distance transport operations.
-Both the Sylt Shuttle car trains and the Sylt Shuttle Plus trains are fueled with 100% HVO.
-As a result, we avoid emitting around 7,500 metric tons of CO2 every year on the rail route between Westerland and Niebüll.
-The use of biofuel on the trains between Westerland and Niebüll is an important step in phasing out diesel.
-In the future, it is planned to also convert the few remaining long distance trains currently running on diesel to biofuel.
+DB Fernverkehr also uses the biofuel.
+Both the Sylt Shuttle car trains and the Sylt Shuttle Plus trains are fueled with HVO.
+This enables us to avoid around 7,500 tons of CO2e on the rail route between Westerland and Niebüll every year.
+We also want to convert the few remaining long-distance trains that are currently still running on fossil diesel to biofuel in the future.

 • With the Sylt Shuttle our customers travel to the island in a climate-friendly way. | © DB AG / Sylt Shuttle